tcho6319/JGibson-Portfolio/documents/team-contract.md

 5. What roles will we create?
 Include a description of exactly what each role is responsible for.
     Note that everyone will do both front-end and back-end.
-    *Subject to change
+See design journey for more detailed distribution of work for implementation.

-    - Client Liason: Communicates with the client directly.
+    - Client Liason (Shea Murphy): Communicates with the client directly.
 Organizes meetings with the client for updates on the website.

-    - Content Gatherer: Gathers and curates materials from the client (i.e. images, content) that would be displayed on the site

-    - User-Tester: User-tests the website
+    - Design Journey Editer (Theresa Cho): Before the submission of every milestone, proofreads and edits the design journey to make sure it is up to par.

+    - Tester (Cora Geunes): Tests the website's design as the cognitive walkthrough facilitator

-    - Designer: Helps design website
+    - Designer (Jinny Lee): Helps streamline the design and aesthetics of the website